TCatshoek/STMLearn/README.md

 # STMLearn

 STMLearn is a python library which implements several active state machine learning algorithms.
 This library is currently under active development, and things may change at any time.
-If you want to use this for anything important you would probably be better off with [LearnLib](https://github.com/LearnLib/learnlib)  :)
+If you want to use this for anything important right now you would probably be better off with [LearnLib](https://github.com/LearnLib/learnlib)  :)

 ### Learning algorithms:
 at the moment L* and TTT are supported for DFAs and Mealy machines.